-What processes does Procure-to-Pay include?
+What processes does Procure-to-Pay encompass?

 The Procure-to-Pay process

-- Increasing visibility and control
+Improving visibility and control